rng-guy/NFSMWBartender/README.txt

 ── ■ │ "BASIC" FEATURE SET │ ■ ────────────────────────────────────────────────────────────────────

-The .ini files for this feature set are located in "scripts/BartenderSettings/Basic".
+Before you use this feature set, see the "LIMITATIONS" section further below.

-To DISABLE a given feature of this set, delete its .ini section (or the respective .ini file).
+The configuration (.ini) files for this set are located in "scripts/BartenderSettings/Basic".

-See the "LIMITATIONS" section further below before using this feature set.
+To DISABLE a given feature of this set, delete its .ini section or the entire file.

 This feature set lets you change (per Heat level)
  • at which distance and how quickly you can get busted,